-The Government has continued to progress its manifesto commitment to extend the Right to Buy to housing association tenants.
-However, this will now be progressed on a voluntary arrangement following agreement with the NHF.
-This will enable "discretion" on what homes providers will sell in this regard and WRHA will need to determine its policy approach.
+While other priorities have intervened, the Government has continued to promote its manifesto commitment to extend the Right to Buy to housing association tenants.
+Following agreement between Government and the NHF, this will now be progressed on a voluntary arrangement and will enable "discretion" on what homes providers will sell.

-The majority of the Association's stock has been developed utilising the Exceptions approach, with planning granted on the basis that the homes will be retained for local people in perpetuity.
-Given this context there is a strong case for WRHA to use its discretion not to sell in such circumstances.
-It has already been acknowledged that rural locations present specific issues, and there would be no expectation to sell homes that have been provided on this basis.
-However, some of the wider procedural elements, such as the operation of "portable discounts" are still to be determined as part of the overall scheme.
-Such details are essential for the Association to finalise its policy and communicate the details to residents.
+In developing its policy position, it needs to be recognised that the majority of WRHA's stock has been developed utilising the "Exceptions" approach, with planning granted on the basis that the homes will be retained for local people in perpetuity.
+The voluntary deal acknowledgs that rural locations present specific issues, and there would be no expectation to sell homes that have been provided on this basis.